SC-0001/Qudit-Clifford-Synthesis/README.md

 ## Implementation Details

-The agent is trained using the Proximal Policy Optimization (PPO) algorithm from Stable-Baselines3 within a custom `gymnasium` environment `CliffordSynthesisEnv`.
+The agent is trained using the Proximal Policy Optimization (PPO) algorithm from Stable-Baselines3 within a custom `gymnasium` environment, `CliffordSynthesisEnv`.

 ### Environment Basics

 * **Goal:** The synthesis problem is framed as a sequence of choices where the agent's goal is to reverse a target Clifford operation back to the identity matrix.
 If the agent applies a sequence of gates `G_1, G_2, ..., G_k`, the initial target `U_target` is updated to `U_target @ G_1_inv @ G_2_inv @, ...
 G_k_inv`.
-Then, instead of having to pass-through both the initial target and the agent's current circuit at each step, the agent can merely observe the updated target and predict which gate, placed on which qudit(s) is most likely to lead to correct synthesis.
+This way, instead of having to pass-through both the initial target and the agent's current circuit at each step, the agent can merely observe the updated target and predict which gate, placed on which qudit(s) is most likely to lead to correct synthesis.
-* **State/Observation:** At each step, the agent observes the symplectic matrix of the *remaining* target operation.
+* **State/Observation:** At each step, the agent observes the symplectic matrix of the remaining target operation.
 This `(2n, 2n)` integer matrix is reshaped into a `(4, n, n)` tensor to be fed into a CNN feature extractor.
 * **Action Space:** The agent's action space is a single discrete integer, which maps to a specific gate (e.g., Fourier `F`, Phase `P`, `SUM`) applied to a specific qudit or pair of qudits.

 ### Reward